-- ACCT 235 Governmental Accounting (4) A basic introduction to the accumulation and use of accounting information in non-profit organizations.
-General principles applying to budgets and funds are examined rather than specific application.
-An especially useful course for non-accounting (and accounting) students who will be employed in governmental units where budgeting and accounting are required.
-Preq.
-ACCT 231 - ACCT 250 Accounting Projects 1 (1-4) A special course designed to permit the accounting student to work on special projects under the supervision of an instructor with expertise in the area of the student's project.
+- ACCT 250 Accounting Projects 1 (1-4) A special course designed to permit the accounting student to work on special projects under the supervision of an instructor with expertise in the area of the student's project.
 The special projects course will enable the accounting student to apply the accounting theory as covered in other courses.
 Preq. departmental permission (see accounting advisor) - ACCT 295 Auditing (4) Independent audits, professional ethics, legal liability, internal control, auditing standards, work sheet applications and procedures.
 Concern is given to audit evidence, the auditor's approach and techniques, summary reports, statistical sampling, and role of advisory services to management.
-Preq.
-ACCT 222, ACCT 232, and permission - ACCT 299 Special Topics 1 (1-4) A special course designed to permit accounting students to continue their study of accounting in specialized areas under the supervision of an instructor with expertise in those areas.
-Preq. departmental permission (see accounting advisor); See special note on page 75. - ACCT 311 Accounting Projects-Advanced (1-4) A special course designed to permit the advanced accounting student to work on special projects under the supervision of an instructor with expertise in the area of the student's project.
+Sp; preq.
+ACCT 222, 232, and permission - ACCT 299 Special Topics 1 (1-4) Opportunity for accounting students to continue their study of accounting in specialized areas under the supervision of an instructor with expertise in those areas.
+Preq. departmental permission (see accounting advisor); see special note on page 75. - ACCT 305 Governmental Accounting (4) A basic introduction to the accumulation and use of accounting information in non-profit organizations.
+General principles applying to budgets and funds are examined rather than specific application.
+An especially useful course for non-accounting (and accounting) students who will be employed in governmental units where budgeting and accounting are required.
+W Su; preq.
+ACCT 231 or ACCT 103, 203, and permission - ACCT 311 Accounting Projects-Advanced (1-4) A special course designed to permit the advanced accounting student to work on special projects under the supervision of an instructor with expertise in the area of the student's project.
 The special projects course will enable the accounting student to apply the accounting theory as covered in other courses.
 Preq.
 ACCT 233 and departmental permission - ACCT 330 Industrial Accounting (4) Study of the use of data by management in planning and controlling business operations.
 Emphasis on the solution of problems confronting management by the use of accounting information in analytical form.
 Not recommended for associate degree accounting majors.
-Preq.
-ACCT 103 or ACCT 203 and permission - ACCT 360 Systems Accounting (4) A course in accounting information systems principles and applications.
+F; preq.
+ACCT 103, 203, or permission - ACCT 360 Systems Accounting (4) A course in accounting information systems principles and applications.
 The application of accounting principles to computerized environment, including transaction processing and internal controls, revenue and expenditure cycle applications, file and data management concepts, software systems, and computer security.
-Preq.
+Sp; preq.
 AISM 101 and ACCT 103 or ACCT 203 and permission - ACCT 410 Health Care Accounting/Administration (4) The use of accounting information in planning and controlling the operations of health care organizations.
 Budgeting and the specialized cost accounting applications of health care organizations are included.
 Preq.
-ACCT 103 or ACCT 203 and permission - ACCT 499 Special Topics-Advanced (1-4) A special course designed to permit the advanced accounting student to continue the study of accounting in a specialized area of accounting under the supervision of an instructor with expertise in the area.
-Preq. departmental permission (see accounting advisor); See the special note on page 75. - SPECIAL NOTE-ADNR (Associate Degree Nursing): Only students officially accepted into the nursing program or those with approval of the program director may take the courses with the ADNR prefix.
+ACCT 103 or ACCT 203 and permission - ACCT 499 Special Topics-Advanced (1-4) Opportunity for the advanced accounting student to continue the study of accounting in a specialized area of accounting under the supervision of an instructor with expertise in the area.
+Preq. departmental permission (see accounting advisor); see special note on page 75. - SPECIAL NOTE-ADNR (Associate Degree Nursing): Only students officially accepted into the nursing program or those with approval of the program director may take the courses with the ADNR prefix.
 All ADNR courses must be taken in sequence. - ADNR 101 Nursing 1-Fundamentals 1 (8) Introduction to the nursing process system enabling students to assist individuals to meet daily living needs.
 Fundamental skills and related scientific principles of nursing are presented.
 Laboratory practice provides the opportunity to develop beginning skills in both technical and interpersonal aspects of nursing.
 5 lec.
 9 lab